kotlin-orm/ktorm/hexo-docs/source/en/spring-support.md

 ## Exception Translation

-Besides transaction management, Spring JDBC also provides a feature of exception translation, which can convert any `SQLException` thrown by JDBC to [DataAccessException](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/dao/DataAccessException.html) and rethrow it.
+Besides of transaction management, Spring JDBC also provides a feature of exception translation, which can convert any `SQLException` thrown by JDBC to [DataAccessException](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/dao/DataAccessException.html) and rethrow it.
 There are two benefits:

 - **Unchecked exceptions:** `SQLException` is checked, it forces Java users to catch and rethrow them anywhere, even if it's useless.
 Spring JDBC converts them to unchecked `RuntimeException` to solve this problem, which is helpful to Java users to make their code clean.
 However, for Kotlin users, this is not so significant.
 - **Unified exception system of data access layer:** in JDBC, different drivers throw different types of exceptions, they are all subclasses of `SQLException`, but the exception system is too complex and ambiguity.
 Spring JDBC difines a system of clear and simple exception types, which can help us to exactlly handle our interested exceptions and hide the deferences among many database drivers.